You are here

 News Release - Help ensure all children in Colorado have access to healthy summer meals

 Help ensure all children in Colorado have access to healthy summer meals

 DENVER – The Summer Food Service Program (SFSP), administered by the Colorado Department of Education’s Office of School Nutrition, is seeking sponsors, sites or state partners to ensure children can continue to receive healthy meals during the summer when they don’t have access to school lunch, breakfast or after school meals.

 SFSP fills this gap by providing free meals and snacks to millions of children across the country who otherwise might go hungry.
-According to the Food Research and Action Center’s Hunger Doesn’t Take a Vacation report, on average, only eight children received summer lunch for every 100 low-income children who received lunch in the 2016–17 school year in Colorado.
+According to the Food Research and Action Center’s Hunger Doesn’t Take a Vacation report (PDF), on average, only eight children received summer lunch for every 100 low-income children who received lunch in the 2016–17 school year in Colorado.

 “Over 65 percent of the students in our district qualify for free or reduced price school lunch meals.
 When school gets out in May, I don’t know where those kids are eating,” said Kara Sample, assistant director of Nutrition Services at Greeley-Evans Weld County School District 6.
 “Being able to operate a robust summer program for our community is really great.”